justi1jc/FPS/README.md

 ### AI
 * Restructure AI around specific tasks.
-* Keep AI from attempting to fire through obstructions.
+* AI should run from an Update() method instead of launching its own coroutines.
-* Follower AI that protects a leader.
+* AI should check if a shot is clear before firing.
-* Formations
-* Provide callback argument for AI state transitions.
+* Provide nextState before transitioning.

 ### StatHandler.cs
 * Effects(modifies stat for certain number of ticks)